kburnik/php_codebase/README.md

-# Codebase example

-Attempt of building a unified codebase for a company.
-The main tool is bazel which allows for specififying software modules such as libraries and their dependencies.

-A project may live in it's own source code repository hence the build tool should handle all the synchronization.

-We could further extend the idea to creating pull requests touching multiple projects at once.
+# Bazel based PHP codebase

+This project is a work in progress which builds on the bazel's philosophy of reproducible builds, targeting PHP.
+Bazel, used with these PHP build rules provides several advantages:

+1. Allows specifying encapsulated targets.
+E.g. a small PHP library with a few source files.
+2. Binds code modules through specified dependencies.
+You don't have to care about `include` or `require`, only the `use` keyword for `namespace`s and class autoloading.
+Bootstrapping the libraries should take care of the rest.
+3. Only affected targets get rebuilt.
+You don't have to run the entire test suite on each change, only the files which can actually be affected, provided you don't break the target encapsulation.
+Bazel does this out of the box.
+4. Easy packaging for production.
+Build docker images with simple rules.

-Note: This is still highly experimental and should not be used in production.
+**Note:** This is still highly experimental and should not be used in production.

 ## Current features

 Build rules

-* PHP library
-* PHP test
+* php_library - a set of PHP files which are checked and bootstrapped
+* php_test - same as library, with an extra test runner executable named by the target
+* php_executable - same as library, with an extra entry point named by the target
+* php_image - same as executable, but as a docker image instead.

+Workspace rules

+* composer_php_library - simple wrapper for fetching a composer library and placing the vendor directory into {project_root}/external/{target_name}, you can simply reference this as a dependency, see the phpunit target as example.

-Unit testing with PHPUnit
+Unit testing is performed with PHPUnit.

 ## Setup instructions

+* Install bazel

+* Install docker if you want to build images

 Working with PHP 5.6.

-Install docker.

-Install bazel.

-Install in root of codebase:

-`composer require --dev phpunit/phpunit`

-Add to path (if want to run):

-`PATH=$PATH:$HOME/codebase/vendor/bin`
+Planning to add support for PHP 7.0, 7.1

 ## Concepts and terminology